bmndc/nokia-leo/README.md

 - `*#0000#`: Display device information, such as firmware version, build date, model number, variant and CUID.

 ## Special boot modes
-- **Recovery mode**: With the device powered off, hold the top `Power` + `*`, or type `adb reboot recovery` when connected to a computer.
+- **Recovery mode**: With the device powered off, hold the top Power button and the * key, or type `adb reboot recovery` when connected to a computer.
 Allows you to factory reset the device by wiping /data and /cache, view boot and kernel logs, and install patches from `adb sideload` interface or SD card.
-- **EDL mode**: With the device powered off, hold the top `Power` + `*` + `#`, or type `adb reboot edl` when connected to a computer.
+- **EDL mode**: With the device powered off, hold the top Power button and both the * and # keys, or type `adb reboot edl` when connected to a computer.
 Boots into a black screen, allows you to read and write partitions in low-level with proprietary Qualcomm tools.
 Remove the battery to exit.

 <details>
   <summary>What the heck is EDL mode?</summary>